Lean In - Crosswalk the Devotional - May 5

 Like Misha, I crave my Master’s presence, His touch.
 When I draw near to Him, I feel His guidance, His strength, His love.
 His hand upon me, I am secure.
 God’s simple command, given through Jesus to His first disciples, is “Follow Me” (Matthew 4:19 NASB).
 Stick close.
 Lean in.
 He is all we need.

 What things or circumstances prevent you from staying close to God?
 How can you intentionally come into God’s presence?

 Photo credit: ©Getty Images/Sviatlana Barchan

-Annie Yorty uses her writing and speaking to encourage others to perceive God’s person, presence, provision, and purpose in the unexpected twists and turns of life.
+Annie Yorty writes and speaks to encourage others to perceive God’s person, presence, provision, and purpose in the unexpected twists and turns of life.
 Married to her high school sweetheart and living in Pennsylvania, she mothers a teen, two adult children (one with intellectual disabilities), and a furry beast labradoodle.
+She has written From Ignorance to Bliss: God’s Heart Revealed through Down Syndrome.
 Please connect with her at http://annieyorty.com/, Facebook, and Instagram.